David Olive

 He was professor of physics at Imperial College, London, from 1984 to 1992.
 In 1992 he moved to Swansea University to help set up the new theoretical physics group.

 He was awarded the Dirac Prize and Medal of the International Centre for Theoretical Physics in 1997.
 He was a Founding Fellow of the Learned Society of Wales.
 He was elected as a fellow of the Royal Society in 1987, and appointed CBE in 2002.

 Biography

 Early life and education

 David Olive was born in Middlesex in 1937 and educated at the Royal High School, Edinburgh and Edinburgh University.
 He then moved to St John's College, Cambridge, obtaining his PhD under the supervision of John Taylor in 1963.

-He has 2 daughters and a granddaughter.
+He married Jenny in 1963; they had 2 daughters and a granddaughter.